Spark Mock Interview for Data Engineers

 The execution environment includes a SparkSession with configurable settings.
 You can change partition counts, broadcast thresholds, and memory allocation.
 Want to see what happens when you set spark.sql.shuffle.partitions to 2 instead of 200?
 Run it and find out.
 Want to prove that your broadcast join is faster than a sort-merge join?
 The execution time is right there.

 This matters because Spark intuition comes from running code, not reading documentation.
 You can read about data skew in a blog post and understand it conceptually.
-But until you've seen a Spark job hang at 99% progress because one partition has 10x more data than the others, you don't really understand it.
+But until you have seen a Spark job hang at 99% progress because one partition has 10x more data than the others, you do not really understand it.
 DataDriven's questions create those situations intentionally.

-The AI grader evaluates your Spark code across three dimensions: correctness (does it produce the right output?), efficiency (does it minimize shuffles and use appropriate join strategies?), and style (does it follow PySpark best practices like using built-in functions instead of UDFs?).
+The AI evaluator scores your Spark code across three dimensions: correctness (does it produce the right output?), efficiency (does it minimize shuffles and use appropriate join strategies?), and style (does it follow PySpark best practices like using built-in functions instead of UDFs?).
 You get line-by-line feedback explaining why a specific line creates a performance problem and what to do instead.

 Broadcast Joins: The Single Most Asked Spark Question